r-spell/codecamp-notes/README.md

  print(user_name)
 ###TypeError:

+A **TypeError** occurs when you use a function which expects a certain value type (ex. string, float, integer) and the value you try to put through the function is not of the proper type.
+This can also happen when you try to combine different value types which are incompatible.

+**Example:**
+ input_value="This is a string." print(input_value / 4)

+The input value here is a string and you cannot use a mathematical operator on a string.

+**Example:**

 ###NameError:

 A **NameError** generally means that a variable has been used before it is assigned a value.
 Often this can occur because of a spelling error (_LCText_).